smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 > A simplified representation of a web page or an application screen that illustrates and describes its proposed information and structure, as well as its functional behaviors.

-*So, why should I bother?*
+####So, why should I bother?
-Working from the premise that content is pretty much anything meaningful on the page, it's probably best to sort out content first on any new web page before you decide what colour of button you want and whether you really need to use Javascript.
-Wireframes can just be sketches on a piece of card with real if rather hard-to-read copy.
-Or you can wireframe online.
+Wireframes describe what content should be on a page.
+Given that content is what your site visitors are most interested in, it's important that you get your content sorted first before moving on to design.
+Wireframing also means that you can get early stage feedback and made sure that your team are on the same page in terms of what you want to achieve.
+It will also help your design team understand what you want them to build.
+However, your content will be displayed on different viewports so wireframes will only help you so much.
+Sometimes I'll wireframe for different viewports.
+It depends on how your design and develpment team work.

 ##How do I get good content?
 This is often a tricky issue for startups.
-You know you need good content, as you need good design, good accountancy advice and good developers, but how do you go about getting it?
+You know you need good content in the same way you need good design, good accountancy advice and good development, but how do you get it?

 ###Your options